patrodyne/hisrc-hyperjaxb/README.md

 4. hisrc-hyperjaxb-annox
 5. hisrc-hyperjaxb

-Each HiSrc project includes a shell script named `build.sh`, as shown below.
-This script provides a menu of options to review, compile, test, package and install the HiSrc artifacts to your local Maven repository.
+Each HiSrc project includes a shell script named [`build.sh`][6].
+As shown below, this script provides a menu of options to review, compile, test, package and install the HiSrc artifacts to your local Maven repository.

 ![build.sh][5]